 - spasms of the stomach and intestines

 Drinking alcohol with dextromethorphan or taking it in combination with other drugs will increase the risk of fatality, and is a clear sign of a substance abuse problem.
-If you or someone you love is putting their health at risk with to an addiction to dextromethorphan, call 800 774 5796 now for help.

 Who Abuses Dextromethorphan?